Safe and Sound

 It is more important to introduce good sound sources to the city."

-Sound testing with Andy (sound designer partner) in London to see what are the directions on good sound source
+Sound testing with Andy (sound designer partner) in London to understand what are perceived as good sound source

-Noise Mapping with HSP to understand where in London can be the pilot opportunity for re-organising sound
+Noise Mapping with HSP and the public to understand where in London can be the pilot opportunity for re-organising sound

 Research Insights #3